nibltech/demo/README.md

 1. Copy the package files (Nt*.zip) and license file received from Nibble Technologies to the directory wM/nibble.
 (NOTE: If you do not have an Otelscope distribution or license file yet, please reach out to info@nibl.tech and we'll set you up with a trial license.)
 1. Open a DOS command prompt and navigate to the location where your repository was cloned.
 1. In Windows, navigate to scripts/bat, and on MacOS or Linux, navigate to scripts/sh.
+1. Make sure the JAVA_HOME environment variable is set to a JDK location.
 1. Run 'build.[bat|sh]'.
-This will build 3 Docker images:
+This will build 5 Docker images:
     * nibl-apig: webMethods API Gateway
     * nibl-msr: webMethods Microservices Runtime
     * nibl-um: webMethods Universal Messaging
+    * orders: Spring service for order processing
+    * inventory: Spring service for inventory checks
 1. Run 'up.[bat|sh]'.
-This will start the 3 containers plus containers for the OpenTelemetry Collector, Grafana, Loki, Prometheus, and Tempo.
+This will start the 5 containers plus containers for the OpenTelemetry Collector, Grafana, Loki, Prometheus, and Tempo.
     ```
     [+] Running 48/48
      ✔ newman Pulled                                                                                                                                                                                                                                                                  29.2s